Jacques Majorelle

 Jacques Majorelle (7 March 1886 – 14 October 1962), son of the celebrated Art Nouveau furniture designer Louis Majorelle, was a French painter.
 He studied at the École des Beaux-Arts in Nancy in 1901 and later at the Académie Julian in Paris with Schommer and Royer.
-Majorelle became a noted Orientalist painter, but is most remembered for constructing the villa and gardens that now carry his name, the Majorelle Garden in Marrakech.
+Majorelle became a noted Orientalist painter, but is most remembered for constructing the villa and gardens that now carries his name, the Majorelle Garden in Marrakesh.

 Life and career

 Jacques Majorelle was born in 1886 in Nancy, France.
 He was the son of a celebrated furniture designer, Louis Majorelle.
 Jacques' childhood was spent among the draftsmen, cabinetmakers and marquetry inlayers from his father's workshops at a time when the Art Nouveau movement was in its ascendancy.
-Initially, his father encouraged the young Jacques to study architecture, but after three years, he decided to take up his lifelong passion, painting.
+Initially, his father encouraged the young Jacques to study architecture, but after three years he decided to take up his lifelong passion, painting.